jim-schilling/splurge-pub-sub/docs/api/API-REFERENCE.md

     Args:
         topic: Topic identifier (uses dot notation, e.g., "user.created")
         data: Message payload as dict[str, Any].
+Defaults to empty dict if not provided.
               Must be a dictionary with string keys only.
         correlation_id: Optional correlation ID for cross-library event tracking (defaults to None)
         timestamp: Auto-generated UTC timestamp (optional)
         metadata: Metadata dictionary (defaults to empty dict if not provided)